Table of Contents

 1. Basic tips to reduce the risks of ransomware

 As the NISTIR 8374 guide itself points out, not all the measures proposed in the ransomware profile are within the reach of any company.
-Some of them require an investment of resources that make them inaccessible to small or medium-sized companies.
+Some solutions require an investment of resources that make them inaccessible to small or medium-sized companies.
 As we indicated when we delved into the operation of the cybersecurity framework, each organization must balance the results it seeks to achieve with the resources and needs it has.

 So before we get into the profile for combating ransomware attacks, the NIST guide offers five basic suggestions, that any type of company should consider when preparing to detect, mitigate and combat ransomware attacks.